Thirty-seventh government of Israel: War, unity government, resignations and rejoining

 After the outbreak of the Gaza war, five members of the National Unity party joined the government as ministers without portfolio, with leader Benny Gantz being made a member of the new Israeli war cabinet (along with Netanyahu and Gallant).

-As the war progressed, minister of national security Itamar Ben-Gvir threatened to leave the government if the war was ended.
-A month later in mid December, he again threatened to leave if the war did not maintain "full strength".
+As the war progressed, minister of national security Itamar Ben-Gvir in November 2023 threatened to leave the government if the war was ended.
+In mid-December, he again threatened to leave if the war did not maintain "full strength".

-Gideon Sa'ar stated on 16 March that his New Hope party would resign from the government and join the opposition if Prime Minister Benjamin Netanyahu did not appoint him to the Israeli war cabinet.
+Gideon Sa'ar stated on 16 March 2024 that his New Hope party would resign from the government and join the opposition if Prime Minister Benjamin Netanyahu did not appoint him to the Israeli war cabinet.
 Netanyahu did not do so, resulting in Sa'ar's New Hope party leaving the government nine days later, reducing the size of the coalition from 76 MKs to 72.

-Ben-Gvir and Bezalel Smotrich, of the National Religious Party–Religious Zionism party, have indicated that they will withdraw their parties from the government if the January 2025 Gaza war ceasefire is adopted, which would bring down the government.
+Ben-Gvir and Bezalel Smotrich, of the Religious Zionist Party, indicated that they would withdraw their parties from the government if a ceasefire in Gaza were adopted; this would have brought down the government.
 Ben-Gvir announced on 5 June that the members of his party would be allowed to vote as they wish, though his party resumed support on 9 June.

 On 18 May, Gantz set an 8 June deadline for withdrawal from the coalition, which was delayed by a day following the 2024 Nuseirat rescue operation.
 Gantz and his party left the government on 9 June, giving the government 64 seats in the Knesset.

 Sa'ar and his New Hope party rejoined the Netanyahu government on 30 September, increasing the number of seats held by the government to 68.